Chhattisgarh State Consumer Disputes Redressal Commission

 Chhattisgarh State Consumer Disputes Redressal Commission is an autonomous, statutory and constitutional institution formed as a quasi-judicial body in Chhattisgarh under Section 24-B of the Consumer Protection Act, 1986 to protect the rights of consumers.
 It is a system of alternate dispute resolution between conflicting parties during the process of trade.
-The president of the States Consumer Disputes Redressal Commission is appointed by the state government in consultation with the Chief Justice of state high court.
+The president of the State Consumer Disputes Redressal Commission is appointed by the state government in consultation with the Chief Justice of the state's High Court.

 History and objective

 Chhattisgarh State Consumer Disputes Redressal Commission was formed to promote and protect the rights of consumers as per the Consumer Protection Act 1986.

 Composition

 Following shall be the composition of Chhattisgarh State Consumer Disputes Redressal Commission: